jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-2/index.md

 chip              -> '+' str ':' str
 ```

 That's it!
-We might find that this grammar needs a few tweaks for useability purposes when we come to implement our UI, but the above is a great place to start.[^3]
+We might find that this grammar needs a few tweaks for useability purposes when we come to implement our UI, but the above is a great place to start.

 ## Grammar in action